|

 of these activities is sovereign.
 There is no privileged place where

 we have to engage politically.
-Nonetheless, there are many places where
+Nonetheless, there are many places

-we know not what we do
+As a result, we know not what we do

 politically.
-It is not that people are turning away from politics, but
+It is not that people are turning away from politics,

-terms.
+in political terms.
 This is profoundly disabling.

 Let us be clear